Neuron: Etymology and spelling

 The German anatomist Heinrich Wilhelm Waldeyer introduced the term neuron in 1891, based on the ancient Greek νεῦρον neuron 'sinew, cord, nerve'.

 The word was adopted in French with the spelling neurone.
 That spelling was also used by many writers in English, but has now become rare in American usage and uncommon in British usage.

+Some previous works used nerve cell (cellule nervose), as adopted in Camillo Golgi's 1873 paper on the discovery of the silver staining technique used to visualize nervous tissue under light microscopy.

 History

 The neuron's place as the primary functional unit of the nervous system was first recognized in the late 19th century through the work of the Spanish anatomist Santiago Ramón y Cajal.

 To make the structure of individual neurons visible, Ramón y Cajal improved a silver staining process that had been developed by Camillo Golgi.
 The improved process involves a technique called "double impregnation" and is still in use.

 In 1888 Ramón y Cajal published a paper about the bird cerebellum.
-In this paper, he stated that he could not find evidence for anastomosis between axons and dendrites and called each nervous element "an absolutely autonomous canton."
+In this paper, he stated that he could not find evidence for anastomosis between axons and dendrites and called each nervous element "an autonomous canton."
 This became known as the neuron doctrine, one of the central tenets of modern neuroscience.

 In 1891, the German anatomist Heinrich Wilhelm Waldeyer wrote a highly influential review of the neuron doctrine in which he introduced the term neuron to describe the anatomical and physiological unit of the nervous system.

 The silver impregnation stains are a useful method for neuroanatomical investigations because, for reasons unknown, it stains only a small percentage of cells in a tissue, exposing the complete micro structure of individual neurons without much overlap from other cells.

 Neuron doctrine

 The neuron doctrine is the now fundamental idea that neurons are the basic structural and functional units of the nervous system.
 The theory was put forward by Santiago Ramón y Cajal in the late 19th century.
 It held that neurons are discrete cells (not connected in a meshwork), acting as metabolically distinct units.

 Later discoveries yielded refinements to the doctrine.
 For example, glial cells, which are non-neuronal, play an essential role in information processing.
-Also, electrical synapses are more common than previously thought, comprising direct, cytoplasmic connections between neurons.
-In fact, neurons can form even tighter couplings: the squid giant axon arises from the fusion of multiple axons.
+Also, electrical synapses are more common than previously thought, comprising direct, cytoplasmic connections between neurons; In fact, neurons can form even tighter couplings: the squid giant axon arises from the fusion of multiple axons.

 Ramón y Cajal also postulated the Law of Dynamic Polarization, which states that a neuron receives signals at its dendrites and cell body and transmits them, as action potentials, along the axon in one direction: away from the cell body.
 The Law of Dynamic Polarization has important exceptions; dendrites can serve as synaptic output sites of neurons and axons can receive synaptic inputs.